grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 To determine which compute node is running the BIG-IP instance running the following command from the controller.

-The name of the instance we built earlier above is `bigip.1`
+The name of the instance we built above earlier was `bigip.1`

 ```
 [root@newton1 ~(keystone_admin)]# nova show bigip.1